telerik/xaml-docs/controls/radgridview/grouping/programmatic-grouping.md

 	})
 {{endregion}}

-## Expanding and collapsing a group
+## Expanding and Collapsing a Group

-The groups of the control can be programmatically expanded/collapsed through the __ExpandGroup__ and __CollapseGroup__ methods of the control.
+The groups of the control can be programmatically expanded and collapsed through the __ExpandGroup__ and __CollapseGroup__ methods of the control.
 Passing a group to them can be achieved by type casting a given group to the [IGroup](https://docs.telerik.com/devtools/wpf/api/html/t_telerik_windows_data_igroup.htm) interface.
 The following example demonstrates how the __ExpandGroup__ method can be called.
 The __CollapseGroup__ one can be used in the same manner.

 #### __[C#] Example 6: Call the ExpandGroup method of RadGridView__